|

 This is a big plug for a wonderful handcrafted furniture design shop in Melbourne, Wilkins & Kent.
 I had stopped in there on one of my business trips to Melbourne when I was working for APRA in the early Naughties, instantly taken by their CD cabinets.
 I had only been back in Sydney for a year, maybe less, but I promised myself, there and then, that when I moved back to my Byron home, I would have one of these CD cabinets made for me.

-CD cabinet in lounge Fast forward to August 2006, and my last trip to Melbourne before my return to Byron.
+Fast forward to August 2006, and my last trip to Melbourne before my return to Byron.
 In I walked to Wilkins & Kent and duly ordered my CD cabinet.
 Three months later, it was in my house and loaded up with CDs.
-Gorgeous, don't you think?
+Gorgeous, don't you think? |

 My old school pal Simon came up for a four-day visit while I was still settling into my house, to help with some of those jobs you need a man for.
 Like putting together my front patio bench and pouring the concrete that my new letter box was placed in.
 He also did some masonry drilling, helped me clean out the garage cupboards, moved bookshelves, replaced outdoor light fittings and supervised me while I scrubbed bird poo off window ledges.
-The perfect handyman.
+The perfect handyman. |

-Just after Christmas 2006, my friend Vanessa came up from Melbourne for a few days of R&R. We went for walks on my country lane, relaxed on the beach, ate and drank at various Byron eateries – Raw Bar at Dish, The Balcony, Bistro Byron, Mongers – and chilled out at home, reading and snoozing.
+Just after Christmas 2006, my friend Vanessa came up from Melbourne for a few days of R&R. We went for walks on my country lane, relaxed on the beach, ate and drank at various Byron eateries Raw Bar at Dish, The Balcony, Bistro Byron, Mongers and chilled out at home, reading and snoozing.
 Vanessa made herself comfy on my back porch.
 I really must get a decent day bed out there.
-It's on the list.
-Vanessa on the back porch
+It's on the list. |

 Vanessa and Debbie at The Balcony in Byron Bay

-Trevor, Jan and Debbie Trevor and Jan Smith are long-time music and radio industry people who recently made a permanent move to Byron, and we've been having fun on the party scene during my first summer back in Byron.
+Trevor and Jan Smith are long-time music and radio industry people who recently made a permanent move to Byron, and we've been having fun on the party scene during my first summer back in Byron.
 This photo of me with Trev and Jan was taken in January 2007 at a living wake for Byron identity Tony Naracott, who has a terminal illness and wanted to be present for the eulogies.
-The party was at the Byron Golf Club and it was quite a night!
+The party was at the Byron Golf Club and it was quite a night! |

 Easter in Byron Bay means Blues Festival time, and without fail, the weather turns on its most atrocious wet cold autumn weather.
 Add to that the influx of mega thousands of Bluesfest tourists with resultant traffic chaos, and you can have a mighty unpleasant five days in paradise.
-But... with a VIP pass in hand and music industry friends in town for the festival to catch up with, I braved the weather and crowds on a couple of nights to enjoy some great local acts like Sara Tindley and Will Conner, and overseas legends such as Bonnie Raitt.
+But... with a VIP pass in hand and music industry friends in town for the festival to catch up with, I braved the weather and crowds on a couple of nights to enjoy some great local acts like Sara Tindley and Will Conner, and overseas legends such as Bonnie Raitt. |

 The supremely cool Jack Johnson, while not officially on the bill, turned up as a surprise guest during Will Conner's lovely set.
 Jack doesn't know me from a bar of soap, and I don't even own any of his CDs, but hey, I was backstage and he was ever so amiable, so a photo was in order!
-And in the pic below, I am hanging out with my pal Thomas Heymann, then a bigwig at Warner Music, and his gal pal Jenn.
+And in the pic below, I am hanging out with my pal Thomas Heymann, then a bigwig at Warner Music, and his gal pal Jenn. |

 Jack Johnson and Debbie backstage at Bluesfest 2007